BHFock/git-cl/docs/tutorial.md

 `git-cl` is a Git subcommand that lets you group related file changes under a named changelist — similar to changelists in Subversion, but tailored for Git workflows.

-Use it when:
+This helps when:

 - Working on several features or fixes in parallel
 - Wanting to break down a messy working directory into logical units
 - Staging or committing changes by intent rather than file

-Changelists are stored in a local metadata file (`.git/cl.json`) inside your repo.
-They're not versioned or shared.
+Changelists are saved locally in `.git/cl.json`.
+They’re private to your workspace — not shared or committed.

 ## How changelists fit into Git workflows